- How much exercise does a puppy need?

 Puppy play as part of your puppy’s exercise

-Make sure any tuggy games are very gentle and never pull the toy upwards or sharply to the sides (as necks and backs are as delicate as legs), avoid any sharp twists and turns if you are throwing toys – and absolutely no jumping until your vet says it is OK (this includes on and off furniture).
+Make sure any tuggy games are very gentle and never pull the toy upwards or sharply to the sides (as necks and backs are as delicate as legs), avoid any sharp twists and turns if you are throwing toys – and absolutely no jumping until your puppy is fully developed (and in some breeds such as Dachshunds, it is best avoided altogether).

 Puppy exercise toys

-Interactive toys are perfect for puppy exercise as not only do they exercise their bodies, they also exercise their brains.
-Everything from stuffed Kongs to creating treasure hunts and sniff trails in the garden where your puppy can use their nose and their natural instinct to explore to find dried food or other treats are great fun for puppies and help grow the bond between you too.
+Interactive toys are perfect for puppy exercise as not only do they exercise their bodies, but they also exercise their brains.
+Everything from stuffed Kongs to creating treasure hunts and sniff trails in the garden where your puppy can use their nose to explore to find food or other treats are all great fun for puppies, give them an outlet for their natural sniffing and foraging instincts, and help grow the bond between you.

 While the amount of puppy exercise they can do is limited, don’t forget their brains are like a sponge and so this is a great time to focus on your puppy’s training – a good puppy class will help and also advise you on what is appropriate for your pup.